EmilySummers/sei-group-project-3/README.md

 - In the initial stages of planning, we knew that we wanted some way for the users to connect with each other.
 We considered implementing a live chat feature, but because of the timescale we decided to build an offer feature instead.
 This feature was one of the more complex components and getting it to communicate between different users was a challenge for the whole team.
 Being able to complete this feature, and have it running smoothy, was a huge win for us as a team.

-- When starting the project, I didn't completely understand virtual schemas or how they might be used, but when I began building the ratings feature it soon became apparent that I needed a way to store an overall user rating (calculated from the avergage of all ratings) within the user model.
+- When starting the project, I didn't completely understand virtual schemas or how they might be used, but when I began building the ratings feature it soon became apparent that I needed a way to store an overall user rating (calculated from the average of all ratings) within the user model.
 After doing some research, I discovered that a virtual schema would be the perfect tool to store this data.
 Being able to build this feature successfully and gain a better understanding of virtual schemas was a huge personal win for me.

 - Something we all learnt from this project was the importance of thorough planning at the start, and throughout, the project.
 Sometimes it is tempting to get straight into coding, especially when you are excited about your idea, but taking the time to plan every aspect of the app and allocate time to build each part proved vital to the success of our team.